L. Murray Dixon

 Community Planning and Development

 This is a 11-story, 7-bay domestic building in the Art Deco style built in 1936.
+The building is rectangular in plan.
 The structural system is reinforced concrete.
 The foundation is wood piling.
 Exterior walls are stone and stucco.
 The building has a flat with parapet roof.
 Windows are replacement aluminum casements.
 Each casement window flanked by a fixed window on either side.
 Though there is no porch in the usual sense, a deep setback leaves room for restaurant and lounge space around the steps leading up to the primary entryway.
 Primary entryway sits in a protruding three-story grand entryway; Tripartite symmetry; Colored and textured stone decorates primary entryway; Each door in the protruding section of the building has a rounded eyebrow on top, a porthole window on top of that, another rounded eyebrow on top of the porthole, and a casement window above; All 3 sets of doors/windows capped by "The Tides" signage.

 * Date source: City of Miami Beach Building Department records